 Chapel Prayer Teams - Teams of men and women who have received training in prayer ministry are available to pray for those with special prayer needs during the Holy Eucharist and following both Sunday morning services.
 Having the gift of intercession is very helpful in this ministry.
 If you fill that you have this gift, please contact the Rector.

 Music Ministry - This ministry is made up of a number of worship teams who share their gifts with the congregation.
 Gifts are varied, as are the groups.
 The team leader of each team chooses the music for the service in consultation with the clergy, and the teams rehearse on a regular basis to lead the worship services.
 They come under the overall supervision of the Rector.
 Gifts and skills needed are a love of worship, a talent in the aspect of music, as vocal, or instrumental, and the ability to work with a team.
-Talk to the Rector if you want to join this ministry.
+During special occasions of the church, congregation members are invited to join a choir organized and led by St. Paul's music coordinator, RJ Chambers.
+Rehearsals for the choir are announced ahead of time.
+Talk to the Rector or RJ Chambers if you want to join this ministry.

 Projection Ministry - This ministry makes sure that the order of service and the songs that will be used have been entered into the computer and projected on-screen during the Sunday service.
 The team are trained in this skill and take turns in operating the projector.
 If you have the passion and skills in electronics and computers and would like to help in this area, please contact the office.